SARPER-7/hello-world/README.md

 Hi!

-I ike python and begun learn him.
+I like python and begun learn him.
 I wonna learn frontend and backend programming and be cool developer!